lbseale/HaskellSchool/en/lessons/basics/control-structures.md

 trafficLight :: Text -> Text
 trafficLight lightColor =
     if (lightColor == "Red" || lightColor == "Yellow")
-    then "Slown down"
+    then "Slow down"
     else "Roll through"

 -- Give a nice description for the weather
--- Note how `warmOrCol` and `niceOrGloomy` are defined in a let block then -- used in the final definition weatherDescription :: Text -> Int -> Text weatherDescription weather tempInC = let
+-- Note how `warmOrCold` and `niceOrGloomy` are defined in a let block then -- used in the final definition weatherDescription :: Text -> Int -> Text weatherDescription weather tempInC = let